hollyli-dq/po_inference/README.md

 ### Test example

-run main.py in the model with the given test case, or go notebook to view the example.
+Run main.py in the model with the given test case, or go to notebook to view the example.

 ```bash
 # Run with default settings